kwynncom/web-server-access-log-analysis/README.md

 At the moment this does a binary search / filter to filter by date, and then it parses lines to output an associative array for each line, with all the typical data in a line plus an integer UNIX Epoch timestamp and some extra processing on user agent.

+PERFORMANCE / RUNTIME MEASUREMENTS

+2020/10/18 8:10pm - Off hand I see little difference between using explode() and strtok().  strtok() uses less memory, so I'll probably go with it.

 NOTES / CHANGES GOING BACK IN TIME

+2020/10/18 8:39pm - I'm trying shared memory, but it seems that the feature is only meant for small amounts of data for coordination.

 2020/10/16 9:55pm EDT (GMT -4) - I will probably get rid of the comments in index.php.
 The comments are in the first version.